wp-plugins/duplicator/readme.txt

 === Duplicator ===
 Contributors: corylamleorg, bobriley
 Donate link: www.lifeinthegrid.com/partner
-Tags: backup, restore, move, migrate, localhost, synchronize, duplicate, clone, automate, niche site Requires at least: 4.0
+Tags: migration, backup, restore, move, migrate, synchronize, duplicate, clone, automate, niche site Requires at least: 4.0
 Tested up to: 4.7
 Stable tag: 1.2.4
 License: GPLv2

-Duplicate, clone, backup, move and transfer an entire site from one location to another.
+Duplication, migration, clone, backup, move and transfer an entire site from one location to another.

 == Description ==

-> Duplicator gives WordPress administrators the ability to migrate, copy or clone a site from one location to another.
+> Duplicator gives WordPress users the ability to migrate, copy, move or clone a site from one location to another.
 The plugin also serves as a simple backup utility.
 Duplicator supports both serialized and base64 serialized string replacement.
-If you need to move WordPress or backup WordPress this plugin can help simplify the process.
+WordPress migration and WordPress backups are much easier with this plugin and help simplify the process.

 For complete details visit [snapcreek.com](http://snapcreek.com/).